Ashoka University: Ph.D programme

-Ashoka University promotes interdisciplinary research and partnerships with industry and policy-makers.
-Students can register for Ph.D. programmes in Biology, Chemistry, Computer Science, Economics, English, History, Physics, Psychology, Sociology and Anthropology.
+Ashoka University offers Ph.D. programmes in Biology, Chemistry, Computer Science, Economics, Mathematics, English, History, Physics, Psychology, Sociology and Anthropology.

+Lodha Genius Programme

+Lodha Genius Programme is a joint initiative between Ashoka University and the Lodha Group.
+It provides mentorship and support to exceptional students from ninth grade to their early career.
+The programme provides students with science and mathematics courses, practical life skills lessons, regular support from mentors and access to internship opportunities.

 Chief Minister's Good Governance Associates (CMGGA) programme

 The CMGGA programme is a collaboration between the Government of Haryana and Ashoka University.
 The associates are trained, after which they are posted in each of the 22 districts of Haryana for 12 months.
 During their tenure, they represent the Chief Minister's Office and work closely with the Deputy Commissioner and district officials to drive changes at the highest and grassroots levels of the Government.

 Admissions

-Ashoka University's own admissions test is called the Ashoka Aptitude Test.
-It accepts the SAT from domestic applicants, one of the first universities in India to do so.
+The undergraduate admission procedure includes an application form, an on-spot essay, an interview, and an aptitude objective test named Ashoka Aptitude Test.
+It also accepts the SAT, one of the first universities in India to do so.

 Ashoka University is a Founding Member institution of the India Global Higher Education Alliance, which addresses how admissions policies among Indian and non-Indian institutions influence access and equity in higher education.